weareyolo/enumer/README.md

 - When the flag `json` is provided, two additional methods will be generated, `MarshalJSON()` and `UnmarshalJSON()`.
 These make the enum conform to the `json.Marshaler` and `json.Unmarshaler` interfaces.
 Very useful to use it in JSON APIs.
+- When the flag `bson` is provided, two additional methods working with the official [MongoDB package](https://pkg.go.dev/go.mongodb.org/mongo-driver) will be generated, `MarshalBSONValue()` and `UnmarshalBSONValue()`.
+These make the enum conform to the `bson.ValueMarshaler` and `bson.ValueUnmarshaler` interfaces.
+  This can be used when inserting and retrieving enums from MongoDB.
 - When the flag `text` is provided, two additional methods will be generated, `MarshalText()` and `UnmarshalText()`.
 These make the enum conform to the `encoding.TextMarshaler` and `encoding.TextUnmarshaler` interfaces.
   **Note:** If you use your enum values as keys in a map and you encode the map as _JSON_, you need this flag set to true to properly